Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Total working hours: 25-35 weekly (down from 50-55)

-What it is: Hiring a VA or specialist before documenting systems or a decision framework
+What it is: hiring a VA or specialist before documenting systems or a decision framework.

 Why it happens: “I’ll document as we go” or “they’ll figure it out.”

-Problem 2: Delegating Core Work Too Early (Skipping Steps 3-4)
+Problem 2: delegating Core Work Too Early (Skipping Steps 3–4)

 Why it happens: “Admin work isn’t valuable, I need help with real work.”

-Why it happens: Impatience with incremental building
+Why it happens: impatience with incremental building.

-The fix: One role at a time.
-Prove Step 3 before Step 4.
-Prove Step 4 before Step 5.
-Sequential, not simultaneous.
+The fix: add one role at a time, prove Step 3 before Step 4, prove Step 4 before Step 5—sequential, not simultaneous.
+Execute the sequence in order with no skipping, no shortcuts, and incremental building.

 First hire (admin): $3K × 4 months = $12K before quitting